juxor/afaq/markdown/secJ5.md

 which Nozick implicitly invokes is false).
 In short, the environment within which a specific workplace operates is just as important as its efficiency.

 This is important, as the empirical evidence is strong that self-management **is** more efficient than wage-slavery.
-As economist Geoffrey M. Hodgson summarises, support for _"the proposition that participatory and co-operatives firms enjoy greater productivity and longevity comes from a large amount of .
+As economist Geoffrey M. Hodgson summarises, support for _"the proposition that participatory and co-operative firms enjoy greater productivity and longevity comes from a large amount of .
 . . case study and econometric evidence"_ and _"the weight of testimony"_ is
 _"in favour or [indicates] a positive correlation between participation and